ehopperdietzel/TFTP-Plus/README.md

    The protocol was originally designed by Noel Chiappa, and was redesigned by him, Bob Baldwin and Dave Clark, with comments from Steve Szymanski.

-   This research was inspired by Christian Lazo, professor of the Networks at Universidad Austral de Chile.
+   This research was inspired by Christian Lazo, professor of Networks at Universidad Austral de Chile.

 1. Changes

-   TFTP+ is an extention to the TFTP protocol, which includes the next
+   TFTP+ is an extension to the TFTP protocol, which includes the next
    features:

    User authentication